swampcamel/vpba/readme.md

  - The platform gives you a strategy that gives you greater control over the development process.

- The rest of the site gives just a little more information than the home page on Product Tour and provides the pricing table on another page.
+ The other pages give just a little more information than the home page on Product Tour and provides the pricing table on its own page.
 The rest of the site is the platform behind a login.

  They've opted to not load the site with content to make the product the feature for the url.
-Content and styling are basic.
-The product will sell itself.
+Content and styling are basic, but optimal for performance.
+The product will sell itself more than a colorful landing page.

 #### Concept